-to favor the anaconda style configuration, and although this design may reduce the stowed volume of the system, it then increases the complexity of the vessel deployment procedure and increases the difficulty of maintenance and recovery of the system, especially considering that these systems are expected to be in use over several decades.
+The current DEMO MPD design is based off the straight planar boom type deployer which provides the controllability of an inherent robust mechanical load path as shown in many of the previously built systems.
+Upcoming designs appear to favour the anaconda style configuration and although this design may reduce the stowed volume of the system, it then increases the complexity of the vessel deployment procedure and increases the difficulty of maintenance and recovery of the system, especially considering these systems are expected to be in use over several decades.
 These systems would also have significantly lower possible total lengths and payloads when compared to boom systems.
-This is due to the anaconda style systems only being able to utilize roughly half of the port height within their structural height due to deploying in a folded configuration.
-The offset-alternating joint booms may be another solution to reduce stowed volume and limit transporting to vessel issues, but deployment into vessel would have to be carefully monitored due to the tight tolerances encountered when passing through the equatorial port.
+This is due to the anaconda style systems only being able to utilise roughly half of the port height within their structural height due to deploying in a folded configuration.
+The offset-alternating joint booms may be another solution to reduced stowed volume and limit transporting to vessel issues, but deployment into vessel would have to be carefully monitored due the tight tolerances encountered when passing through the equatorial port.

 The different criteria for determining the optimal suitability for a system have been derived from the DEMO MPD requirements.
-These criteria (shown in Table I) are: payload, stiffness, controllability, stowed volume, port deployment, storage transfer, maintenance ease, recoverability, and reliability.
-Due to the limited data available (both calculated and empirical) for some of the systems looked at, the scoring for these categories is generalized and relative for each system.
-This is done on a scale of 1-3, with 3 being the best performance within a specific category and 1 being the poorest performance.
+These criteria are: payload; stiffness; controllability; stowed volume; port deployment; storage transfer; maintenance ease; recoverability & reliability.
+Due to the limited data available (both calculated and empirical) for some of the systems looked at, the scoring for these categories is generalised and relative for each system.
+This is done on a scale of 1 to 3, with 3 being the best performance within a specific category and 1 being the poorest performance.